keisanki/DM42_programs/README.md

 ### TQLI: Numerical recipes TQLI routine to diagonalize symmetric tridiagonal matrices

 This is an implementation of the TQLI routine of Numerical recipes for the DM42.
-It is required for the HLi6 program.
+It is required for the HLi6 and LATTICE programs.

 ### TRED2: Numerical recipes TRED2 routine to reduce symmetric matrix to tridiagonal one